 Red Rock Rondo explores this spectacular place and its people through their stories put to music by Phillip Bimstein, former mayor of Springdale, Utah, which borders the Park.
 Red Rock Rondo weaves together the contemporary and historical, creating a rich portrait of this spectacular place and the people whose lives are so intricately connected to and affected by it.
 These songs cover the pioneering of Virgin River Valley by Mormon settlers in the mid-19th century, to the founding of Zion National Park in the 20th century, to modern times where retirees, artists and urban refugees have come to find their own piece of paradise.

 Performed by an all-star ensemble on a lively assortment of guitars, violins, oboe, English horn, mandolin, banjo, mandocello, harmonica, button accordion, jaw harp, upright bass and vocals, the film also features the local residents whose stories inspired Red Rock Rondo's songs.
 Red Rock Rondo: Zion Canyon Song Cycle is composed by Phillip Bimstein with musicians Charlotte Bell, Phillip Bimstein, Flavia Cerviño-Wood, Harold Carr, Hal Cannon, and Kate MacLeod.
 The film was produced by Hal Cannon and Taki Telonidis for the Western Folklife Center.

-Watch songs from Red Rock Rondo on our YouTube channel in the Programs playlist.
+Watch songs from Red Rock Rondo on our YouTube channel in the Western Folklife Center Programs playlist.
 The DVD and a companion CD are available in our Gift Shop.
-You can preview the items in our online catalog, then give us a call at 775-738-7508 or toll free 1-800-888-5885 (ext.
+Give us a call at 775-738-7508 or toll free 1-800-888-5885 (ext.
 234) to purchase.